 A third party SNT has no age limit for the beneficiary, no pay-back provision to Medicaid, and at death, the funds remaining in the SNT can be directed to another person.

 The SNT can spend the trust money on anything not covered by the Medicaid program.
 Common uses include additional home care services not provided by Medicaid, entertainment, travel, technology, utilities, furnishings, an automobile, a home, or other luxury items.
+No cash can be given to the SNT beneficiary at any time.
 If the SNT beneficiary is on SSI, payment for shelter will reduce the SSI Benefit by up to one third.
 There is no reduction for Medicaid benefits.

 Pooled Income Trust: The Pooled Income Trust is a first party special needs trust available to disabled persons over age 65.
 It is often the best way for elderly recipients receiving public benefits to avoid losing their “surplus income”, the amount earned by the Medicaid recipient above the Medicaid limit ($875.00 in 2020 with a $20.00 disregard in New York City), to Medicaid.